wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Ancestries/Ancestries/Human.md

 #### Human

 > **Warning:**
-> This ancestry has not yet been transfered from the Google Doc.
+> This ancestry has not yet been transferred from the Google Doc.